After not discovering a sand beach at Prainhas, we headed west across the island of Madeira to Seixal to see what it was like.

-The cafe owner was lovely and even brought Max a bowl of water 🙂
+The cafe owner was lovely and even brought the dog Max a bowl of water.

 Talk about being in ‘the midst of it’, this little 19th century house situated bang in the middle of the dock is a residential house up for letting.

 Once a warehouse for wine casks it could only be reached by a narrow and wooden bridge.